haritejaadapala/OptiCare/README.md

-# KeraVision – AI-Powered Keratoplasty Patient Monitoring Agent
+# OptiCare – AI-Powered Keratoplasty Patient Monitoring Agent
 # 📌 Overview

-KeraVision is an AI-powered, Telegram-integrated assistant designed to monitor keratoplasty (corneal transplant) patients post-surgery.
+OptiCare is an AI-powered, Telegram-integrated assistant designed to monitor keratoplasty (corneal transplant) patients post-surgery.
 It ensures timely symptom reporting, intelligent follow-ups, and empathetic patient engagement.
 The agent is optimized for both patients and clinicians, providing real-time insights and tracking recovery progress while reducing the risk of complications.

 This project blends AI, conversational empathy, and retrieval-augmented generation (RAG) to deliver a supportive and clinically valuable recovery assistant.